HPEEzmeral/ezua-tutorials/E2E-Demos/Anomaly-Detection-Banking/README.md

 To complete the tutorial follow the steps below:

-1. Login to you EzAF cluster.
+1. Login to Ezmeral Unified Analytics cluster.
 1. Create a new notebook server using the `jupyter-data-science` image.
-1. Clone the repository locally.
 1. Launch the `experiment.ipynb` notebook file.
+1. Run the first section of the Notebook (i.e., "Imports & Initialization") to upload the datase to object storage.
 1. Enable the Kale Jupyter extension from the left side panel.
 1. Click on the compile and run button and wait for Kale to compile your Notebook and submit the pipeline.
 1. Wait until the pipeline completes and submits an Inference service.